-QUINCY, MA (WHDH) - The Massachusetts Trial Court is no longer allowing bailed out prisoners 24 hours to turn over their passports after an Uber driver from Quincy accused of raping a passenger earlier this month fled the country, officials said.
+QUINCY, MASS.
+(WHDH) - The Massachusetts Trial Court is no longer allowing bailed out prisoners 24 hours to turn over their passports after an Uber driver from Quincy accused of raping a passenger earlier this month fled the country, officials said.

 Frederick Amfo, 30, was ordered held on $10,000 cash bail Friday following his arraignment in Quincy District Court on one count of rape, according to a spokeswoman for the Norfolk District Attorney’s Office.
 He’s accused of raping a female passenger April 9 while working as an Uber driver.